apache/cloudstack-documentation/source/adminguide/templates.rst

 to run.
 However, new VMs cannot be created based on the deleted template.

-Cloudstack refuses to delete a template when VMs based on the template exist.
-If this is the case, the parameter "forced" has to be set to "true" to delete the template anyways.
+As said, Cloudstack refuses to delete a template when VMs based on the template exist.
+If this is the case, the parameter "forced" can be set to "true" to delete the template anyways.
 These VMs can no longer be reinstalled from that template, but will be unaffected otherwise.

 Working with ISOs